nielsfaber/scheduler-component/README.md

 The service parameters are the same as for `scheduler.add`, except that the `entity_id` needs to be provided of the schedule which needs to be modified.

-Note that all parameters needs to be provided, if a parameter is not provided (and it is optional), the default value will be set.
+Note that only the parameters that should be changed have to be provided, if a parameter is not provided, the previous value will be kept.

 #### scheduler.remove
 Remove a scheduler entity.